Medical Prep 101 + 201 + 301 Combo (4 Days)

 We'll also cover ancient and modern herbal remedies for the treatment of disease when there is no medical help or healthcare available.
 Utilizing ageless wisdom and joining it with modern science, we'll cover the selection, harvesting, and preparation of herbs in their various forms and also their historic uses for treating disease throughout the centuries.

 PLEASE NOTE: Training is only open to legal, US Citizens or permanent residents (green card holders) per ITAR (22 CFR §§120-130).
 We reserve the right to refuse service to anyone we deem belligerent, rude, noncooperative, troublesome, potentially or demonstrably disruptive to our class environment, and/or whose behavior poses any threat to our staff or students' safety and well-being.
+No recording of any kind is permitted, and attempts to violate this policy constitute ground for immediate dismissal without refund.

 We reserve the right to cancel a class with reasonable notice given.
 We also reserve the right to cancel with no notice due to an emergency on our part, or an Act of God.
 All students who have not cancelled voluntarily will receive a full refund or the student can choose to apply the fees towards another class.
 If the class has to be cancelled due to lack of participants, it will be cancelled at 28 days from the class date and all students who have not cancelled voluntarily will receive a full refund.

-By registering for a class, the participant agrees that in the event of a cancellation or otherwise, Patriot Nurse, will not be held legally or financially responsible for any fees, non-refundable or otherwise, related to airfares, other airfare penalties or other travel costs such as lodging, food or rental cars nor will they be responsible for lost wages due to time off from work.
+By registering for a class, the participant agrees that in the event of a cancellation or otherwise, Patriot Nurse, will not be held legally or financially responsible for any fees, non-refundable or otherwise, related to airfares, other airfare penalties or other travel costs such as lodging, food or rental cars nor will we be responsible for lost wages due to time off from work.